potassco/clingcon/README.md

 ![clingcon CI tests](https://github.com/potassco/clingcon/workflows/tests/badge.svg)

-The clingcon-5 project is still in development.
-A release has to wait until clingo-5.5.0 is ready.
-The project is already usable with the latest development version of clingo.
-The latest stable clingcon release is 3.3.0 available under the [releases][release] tab and in the [clingcon-3] branch.
+Clingcon is an answer set solver for constraint logic programs building upon the answer set solver [clingo].
+It extends the high-level modeling language of ASP with constraints over finite domain integer variables.

+The latest source release is available under the [releases][release] tab.
+Binary packages can be installed using on of the following package managers:

+- Packages for a wide range of platforms are available on [Anaconda][conda]
+- Ubuntu users can install packages from our [Ubuntu PPA][ubuntu]
+- Clingcon's Python module is available on [PyPI][pypi]

 ## Building a release version with conda